VideojogosLusofona/cg_opentkbase/README.md

 Code uses:

 * [OpenTK], licensed under the [MIT] license
+* Grass texture by Charlotte Baglioni/Dario Barresi, under the [CC0] license
+* Cubemap by [Emil Persson], under the [CC-BY3.0] license

 All the text and documentation (i.e., non-code files) are made available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International